tnyeanderson/heart-sms-web/README.md

 This version of the web app is a fork of the official web app.
 As an open-source client, anyone is free to contribute and help improve the Heart experience.
 This web app has improved performance/load times, a cleaner architecture, and new features.
 It will be much easier to work with and improve, than the legacy web app.

 Before you will be able to use this, you should create a Heart account from the [Android app](https://github.com/tnyeanderson/heart-sms-android).
-To use this web app, you have two should build and run the web app locally, or deploy it to your own hosting location, using the build steps below.
+To use this web app, you have should build and run the web app locally, or deploy it to your own hosting location, using the build steps below.

 ## Build setup